dzhuang/django-galleryfield/docs/source/customize.rst

 ----------------------

 Until now, Django didn't supply any type of `Field` which can store unknown length of images or files.
-However, the introduction of ``JsonField`` (since Django 3) made it possible workaround the issue by storing the ``pk`` of image model instances as a Json list in a custom ``JsonField``.
+However, the introduction of :class:`JsonField` (in Django 3) made it possible workaround the issue by storing the ``pks`` of image model instances as a Json list in a customized :class:`JsonField`.
+That's the :class:`galleryfield.fields.GalleryField`.

-The first obstacle we met is: how to map the ``pks`` to the actual image model instances?
+To facilitate the access of image model instances, we need to map the ``pks`` to the actual image model instances.
+So, we introduced an optional :class:`string` param ``target_model``, the
-Our workaround is saving the
 `app_label.model_name <https://docs.djangoproject.com/en/dev/ref/applications/#django.apps.apps.get_model>`_
-of the image model (which we called ``target_model`` throughout the app and docs) in :class:`galleryfield.fields.GalleryField`.
+of the image model, defaults to ``garlleryfield.BuiltInGalleryImage``.

-Following that, there should be three basic views to handle image model instances, before saving their ``pks`` to the ``GalleryField``:
+Following that, there should be three basic views to handle image model instances:
-Create (which we called **upload** operation),
-List (which we called **fetch** operation) and Update (which we mean **crop** operation).
+Create (the **upload** operation), List (the **fetch** operation) and Update (the **crop** operation).

-The potential problems include: users will have to write 3 image handling views each time when a new ``target_model`` is introduced for a new type of gallery/album, is there any shortcut that we don't need to write much code to achieve that?
-And, can a image model automatically know what default url name they should look for (to find the views) when trying to do the 3 operations?
+The next problem is, when customizing, image models varies because they can have more fields besides an :class:`ImageField` and an :class:`User` field, e.g., a :class:`DatetimeField` to store the upload time of the image.
+And, we will never being able to know how other developers will name those fields.
+Inevitably, developers will have to write those 3 views for their ``target_models``.
+Moreover, the widget should be able to know where to find those views, i.e., it need to know the URLs of those views.

-We finally introduced a class-based views for each operation, and set a :ref:`naming rule <image_handling_url_naming_rule>` for the naming of the url names for the 3 operations.
+To solve the problems, We finally introduced a class-based views for each operation, and specified a :ref:`naming rule <image_handling_url_naming_rule>` for the URL names of the 3 views for a ``target_model``.

 Therefore, a model level customization (for image model) involves: